Putting Our Knowledge And Experience To Work

 - Don’t post your accident on social media.
 Anything you write can later be used against you if your case goes to trial.

-- Hire our Covington and Cincinnati truck accident lawyers.
+- Hire our experienced commercial truck accident lawyers.
 A truck accident lawyer can help in several different ways, such as providing formal legal advice, investigating your case, employing accident reconstruction specialists, negotiating with insurance companies, and ensuring you get the proper financial compensation for loss of wages, medical bills, property damage, and more.

 Who Is At Fault in a Commercial Vehicle Accident?

-It can be challenging to determine who is at fault in a Covington or Cincinnati commercial truck accident.
-Several different parties may be held financially liable for damages.
-This includes the trucking company or truck owner, the truck driver, the truck manufacturer, cargo owner, and many other potentially liable individuals or entities.
+Following devastating truck accidents, it can be challenging to determine who all is at fault.
+Multiple parties may be held financially liable for damages in your personal injury claim.
+This includes the trucking company or truck owner, the truck driver, other drivers, the truck manufacturer, cargo owner, and many other potentially liable individuals or entities.

-When you have a wreck with a big rig or another commercial automobile, please be sure to retain the services of a Cincinnati truck accident lawyer at The Lawrence Firm.
-We have the experience and skills necessary to investigate and determine any and all parties who may have played a role in your accident and successfully present your case.
+When a crash involving a smaller vehicle and a big rig, large semi-truck, tractor-trailer, or another commercial automobile occurs, please be sure to retain the services of a Ohio or Northern Kentucky truck accident lawyer at The Lawrence Firm.
+We have the experience and skills necessary to investigate and determine any and all parties who may have played a role in your accident (and likely severe injury) and successfully present your case.

 What Compensation Can You Recover With a Cincinnati Car Accident Lawyer?

-Settlements for accidents involving large trucks are typically much higher than those for auto accidents involving a passenger vehicle.
-This is especially true if an 18-wheeler is involved.
-Due to the extent of damage, the likelihood of catastrophic injuries, and the fact that it is a commercial entity, payments for these types of accidents can range anywhere from tens of thousands to even tens of millions of dollars.
+Settlements for accidents involving large trucks are typically much higher than those for motor vehicle accidents involving another passenger vehicle.
+This is especially true if an 18-wheeler or semi-truck is involved.
+Due to the extent of damage, the likelihood of severe or catastrophic injuries and wrongful death, and the fact that it is a commercial entity, the maximum compensation for these types of accidents can range anywhere from tens of thousands to even tens of millions of dollars.

 The variables of your unique case determine the amount you are able to get from your personal injury lawsuit settlement.
-The Cincinnati truck accident attorneys at our law firm will use these factors to help calculate your compensation:
+A truck crash attorney at our law firm will use these factors to help calculate your compensation:

 - Incidental Culpability: Were there other factors contributing to the accident, such as the other driver being under the influence of alcohol or drugs?
 This circumstance would assign a more significant portion of fault to that driver.